 There are only two small rooms in the stilt house.
 Both are modest, which express the beautiful simple lifestyle of Ho Chi Minh President.
 One is the workroom which is furnished with a typewriter, books, some newspapers at that time, and an electric fan, the other is a bedroom containing a bed, an antique phone, an electric clock, and a radio.
 Surrounding the house are typical fruit trees representing regions of Vietnam and outside is a hibiscus fence recalling the image of the homeland of Uncle Ho.

 To access the stilt house, visitors will have to enter from the Presidential Palace entrance on Hung Vuong Street and walk along the stone path to reach the house.
-It is a worthing-visiting place in the President Palace complex, so you should try to pay a visit to this attraction once.
+It is a worth-visiting place in the President Palace complex, so you should try to pay a visit to this attraction once.

 Opening hours: 08:00 - 11:30 am on Monday, Wednesday, and Friday; and 02:00 - 04:00 pm Tuesday, Thursday, Saturday, and Sunday